laravel/docs/helpers.md

 <a name="method-array-set"></a>
 #### `array_set()` {#collection-method}

-The `array_set` method sets a value within a deeply nested array using "dot" notation:
+The `array_set` function sets a value within a deeply nested array using "dot" notation:

     $array = ['products' => ['desk' => ['price' => 100]]];